MicrosoftDocs/cloud-adoption-framework/docs/secure/security-top-10.md

 Often a cross-team effort, driven by [security architecture](../organize/cloud-security-architecture.md) or [identity and key management](../organize/cloud-security-identity-keys.md) teams.

-- **Sponsorship**: Typically sponsored by [security architecture](../organize/cloud-security-architecture.md) or [identity and key management](../organize/cloud-security-identity-keys.md)  (though some organizations may require sponsorship by CISO or CIO).
+- **Sponsorship**: Typically sponsored by [security architecture](../organize/cloud-security-architecture.md) or [identity and key management](../organize/cloud-security-identity-keys.md) (though some organizations might require sponsorship by CISO or CIO).
 - **Execution**: A collaborative effort involving:
   - **[Security architecture](../organize/cloud-security-architecture.md)**: Incorporates into security and IT architecture diagrams and documents.
   - **[Policy and standards](../organize/cloud-security-policy-standards.md)**: Document policy and monitor for compliance.
-  - **[Identity and key management](../organize/cloud-security-identity-keys.md)** or **[Central IT Operations](../organize/central-it.md)** to implement the policy by enabling features and supporting developers with accounts, education, and so on.
+  - **[Identity and key management](../organize/cloud-security-identity-keys.md)** or **[Central IT Operations](../organize/central-it.md)**: Implement the policy by enabling features and supporting developers with accounts, education, and so on.
   - **App developers** or **[Central IT Operations](../organize/central-it.md)**: Use identity in applications and Azure service configurations (responsibilities will vary based on level of DevOps adoption).

 ### How